Current Events

 Terry’s Chocolate Oranges are typically given to children in Commonwealth countries at Christmas, because Santa, too, chooses violence.

-is held by Leah Shutkever of the United Kingdom, who managed to scarf down the entire citrus confection in just 57.14 seconds earlier this year, shattering her own previous world record by nearly 10 seconds.
+The current world record for fastest time to eat a Terry’s Chocolate Orange is held by Leah Shutkever of the United Kingdom, who managed to scarf down the entire citrus confection in just 57.14 seconds earlier this year, shattering her own previous world record by nearly 10 seconds.
 Shutkever actually holds a total of 21 Guinness World Records for speed-eating, including fastest time to eat a cucumber (27.16 seconds), most sausages swallowed in one minute (12) and fastest time to drink a litre of gravy (64.9 seconds).

 It’s so hard to see someone else living your dream.